If you are on the market for used car and you already found the car you like, don’t rush check the car records.

 • In Ontario the licence plates stay with you, not with the vehicle

-• Before you attach your plates to another vehicle, visit a Driver and Vehicle Licence Issuing Office to register the plates to the other vehicle
+• Before you attach your plates to another vehicle, visit a Driver and Vehicle Licence Issuing Office to register the

 • If you do not plan to get another vehicle you can return the plates and the plate permit to any Driver and Vehicle Licence Issuing Office for cancellation